major/major.io/content/posts/2014-09-11-howto-time-warner-cable-ipv6.md

 My old [SBG6580][19] that was issued by Time Warner wouldn't ever do IPv6 reliably.
 I ended up buying a [SB6121][20] and I was able to get IPv6 connectivity fairly easily.
-The SB6121 only does 172mb/sec down - I'll be upgrading it if [TWC MAXX][21] shows up in San Antonio.
+The SB6121 only does 172mb/sec down - I'll be upgrading it if TWC MAXX shows up in San Antonio.

 ### Get a /56